 Manitoba Government extends state of emergency

-On May 17, 2020, the Manitoba Government extended the state of emergency for an additional 30 days.
+On July 14, 2020, the Manitoba Government extended the state of emergency for an additional 30 days, until mid-August.
 The state of emergency allows the government to take emergency action in response to the pandemic, including financial measures and issuing public health orders under the Public Health Act.

 The Manitoba government also has announced it is partnering with Manitoba-based call centre, 24-7 Intouch, to help businesses, not-for-profits and charities facing economic challenges due to COVID-19 connect with support programs.
 The centre will offer a two-stream process to identify and reach out to identified and prioritized businesses and stakeholders that have been impacted by COVID-19 to offer help and answer incoming calls and questions.
 For more information or to request a call please visit the Manitoba Government Website.